replit/kaboom/doc/intro.md

 - `pos()` position.
 We give it a x: 0 and y: `height() - 48` so it sits right on the bottom of the screen
 - `outline()` renders an outline of `4` pixels
 - `area()` adds a collider to it
-- `solid()` makes other objects impossible to pass through
+- `body({ isStatic: true })` the object won't move, and all non static objects won't move past it
 - `color()` makes it render with an RGB color, we give it a R: 127 G: 200 B: 255 which is a blue-ish color

 Pretty straightforward!
-Refresh the game and you should see our Bean is now safely landed on a solid blue platform.
+Refresh the game and you should see our Bean is now safely landed on a static blue platform.

 ![land](intro/land.png)